Three Fried Stuffed Treasures

 Three Fried Stuffed Treasures (jin yeung saam boh) is a traditional street food popular in Hong Kong, Macau and parts of Canton.
-It is a dish in which vegetables and other foods are stuffed with marinated dace fish paste and Chinese red sausage.
+It is a dish in which vegetables (such as eggplant and green bell peppers) and other foods (such as red sausage) are stuffed with marinated dace fish paste.

 Name

 The name of Three Fried Stuffed Treasures originates from its presentation.
 Dace fish paste is stuffed into hollowed vegetables and other food such as sausages and tofu.
 The items are as full as treasures and are sold in a set of three.

+The most famous combination of Three Fried Stuffed Treasures consist of eggplants, green bell peppers and Atsu-age (colloquially called oil-fried tofu).
+However, alternatives such as bitter gourd and red sausage has been used to replace the aforementioned items and depending on preferences.

 Taste

 Soy sauce or worcestershire sauce can be served with the Three Fried Stuffed Treasures.
 Chilli oil can also be optionally matched with the dish.
 The dish is rich in savouriness.

 Recipe

 Dace fish is smashed into a paste.
 The dace fish paste is flavoured with preserved mandarin peel, cilantro, green onion, and other seasonings like white pepper and salt.
 It is common for flour to be added into the paste to reduce the cost of fish.
 Vegetables such as aubergine and bell pepper are sliced and the centre is scooped out and emptied.
 The fish paste is stuffed into the emptied vegetables.
 The fish paste is sometimes stuffed into tofu.
 They are fried on iron griddles and are usually served in polystyrene foam containers when ordered from a cha chan teng or a street restaurant/vendor.